FreeCAD/FreeCAD-documentation/wiki/Source_code_management.md

 c83d67 OK, feature B is fully implemented now, with proper module setup, and clean code.
 6394da Feature A
 ```

+When coding for FreeCAD, we ask that you begin each commit message with the module that it affects.
+For example, a commit message for a change to sketcher might be:

+    Sketcher: make straight lines curve a bit

+    Straight lines are sort of ugly, so this commit adds a little bit of curvature to them, so
+    they are more visually pleasing.
+They also sparkle some, and change colors over time.

+    Fixes bug #1234.

+Your PR will be easier to review, and faster to be merged, if you are careful to use rebase to structure and describe your commits before submitting.

 ### Pushing your work to your GitHub repository